sarthak0699/weekend-planner/README.md

 # WeekendAI — Design Document

 > A multi-agent AI system that automates weekend planning for friend groups.
-It finds events, curates them to group interests, and handles invites — so one person doesn't have to do all the organizing.
+It finds events via a custom RAG pipeline, curates them to group interests, and handles invites — built from scratch without LangChain abstractions to demonstrate real understanding of how LLM systems work.

 ---